-As at 31 December 2022 there were no amounts receivable under reverse repurchase agreements with CBA (2021: amounts receivable under reverse repurchase agreements with CBA were collateralized by RA government bonds with fair value of AMD 9,509,290 thousand).
+As at 31 December 2021 amounts receivable under reverse repurchase agreements with CBA were collateralized by RA government bonds with fair value of AMD 9,509,290 thousand.

 16. Derivative financial instruments

 The Group enters into derivative financial instruments for trading purposes.
 The table below shows the fair values of derivative financial instruments, recorded as assets or liabilities, together with their notional amounts.
 The notional amount, recorded gross, is the amount of a derivative's underlying asset, reference rate or index and is the basis upon which changes in the value of derivatives are measured.
 The notional amounts indicate the volume of transactions outstanding at the year end and are not indicative of the credit risk.